Arizona Law Journal of Emerging Technologies

 Before a court grants equitable subrogation, a party should have to show that it had a reasonable expectation that its lien had the priority position into which the party asks the court to place it.
 A reasonable expectation of lien priority should minimally require that the party seeking subrogation took reasonable steps designed to discover an intervening lien.
 If the party cannot establish that it failed to discover an intervening lien despite reasonable efforts designed to discover it, equitable subrogation should be denied.
 Or if the party discovered an intervening lien but did not take steps to protect its interests under circumstances in which it reasonably should have done so, equitable subrogation should be denied.

 Even if a party can show that it missed an intervening lien through an “innocent mistake,” such as when a party can show that it searched the relevant records but simply overlooked an intervening lien through human error, a strong argument can be made that equitable subrogation should be denied.
 When a refinance lender fails to discover an intervening lien when it issues its mortgage, an intervening lienholder loses leverage it would have in the refinance transaction—to either force the borrower to satisfy the lien or pay the lienholder for a subordination agreement.
 Granting equitable subrogation in this circumstance materially prejudices the intervening lienholder by nullifying this leverage, and materially benefits the party that has made a mistake by allowing them to avoid dealing with the intervening lienholder.
 Furthermore, the loss is often incurred by a title insurer that has not only made the mistake, but has also accepted a premium to pay the loss in this situation.

-The best view, however, would at least allow for the possibility of equitable subrogation when the lender undertook a search that was reasonably calculated to discover an intervening lien, but the refinance lender missed the lien or did not address the lien due to “a justifiable or excusable mistake of fact.”163 In this circumstance, the refinance lender’s level of culpability may be low, and the consequences are often harsh—often, a loss of the entire amount of the intervening lien.
+The best view, however, would at least allow for the possibility of equitable subrogation when the lender undertook a search that was reasonably calculated to discover an intervening lien, but the refinance lender missed the lien or did not address the lien due to “a justifiable or excusable mistake of fact.”
+In this circumstance, the refinance lender’s level of culpability may be low, and the consequences are often harsh—often, a loss of the entire amount of the intervening lien.
 In this circumstance, the lender at least arguably has the reasonable expectation of the priority position of the prior mortgage that the primary text of the Restatement View requires.
 In other words, I am not advocating that courts adopt a zero-tolerance requirement for any mistake made by the party seeking subrogation.
 The precise dividing line where the balance tips to one side or the other will depend on the facts.